ronaldopires/ronaldopires/README.md

 >I´m Front End Web Developer.

 ## My Resume
-<p>Hi <b>I'm Ronaldo</b>, I'm a beginner in the art of web development and I'm loving every day I learn something new, so I decided to make this page to show a little of my experience already acquired.
+<p>I'm a beginner in the art of web development and I'm loving every day I learn something new, so I decided to make this page to show a little of my experience already acquired.

 I have a degree in Computer Science and am currently working as an IT support analyst.
 My goal is to be a full stack web developer using HTML5, CSS3, JavaScript and PHP with MySQL for the backend.</p>